lao8n/leet_algos/languages/golang/data_types/types.md

 if age, ok := ages["bob"]; !ok { ... }
 ```
 Note cannot compare maps to each other with equals
+Maps are implemented as hash tables with linked lists for collisions.
+Not safe concurrenlty - need to add mutex wrapper

 Structs
 ```